 speaker

 Michael Griffin

 Thanks.
 Just wanted to touch on occupancy for a bit.
-Obviously it continues to increase on a sequential basis.
-And I'm curious, do you can kind of give us some building blocks on what the drivers of this are?
+Obviously, it continues to increase on a sequential basis, and I'm curious, If you can kind of give us some building blocks on what the drivers of this are.
 Is this due to facility staffing increasing?
 Is it due to greater resident penetration?
-And do you think we're in a world in a scenario in the near term where we are at or above kind of your pre-COVID level of occupancy?
+And do you think we're in a world and a scenario in the near term where we are at or above kind of your pre-COVID level of occupancy?

 speaker

-Yeah, I mean, I think, look, the occupancy is gonna continue to go up.
-I think it's gonna, we've seen some increases in the last couple of months from where even that number is, but we're back to a time where there's sort of the cyclical times where, the summer months it might go down a little bit and the winter it might go down a little bit.
-But ultimately I think, yeah, staffing has improved a little bit.
-It's still a struggle in a lot of different areas.
-And so you'll see different occupancies in different areas depending on what's going on.
+Yeah, I mean, I think, look, the occupancy is going to continue to go up.
+I think it's going to, we've seen some increases in the last couple months from where even that number is.
+But we're back to a time where there's sort of a cyclical times where, you know, the summer months, it might go down a little bit in the winter.
+It might go down a little bit.
+But ultimately, I think, yes, staffing has improved a little bit.
+It's still it's still a struggle in a lot of different areas.
+And so you'll see different occupancies in different areas, depending on what's going on.
 But certainly staffing continues to be a concern.

+speaker